Jabulani-N/atlas-machine_learning/supervised_learning/transfer_learning/transfer_learning_research_report.md

 Various dropout rates may produce different results if the number of trainable layers is changed.

+As all later training sessions ended via early stopping, it is unlikely that increasing epoch count would improve results, unless other parameters were simultaneously changed.

 ## Literature Cited

 [you.com](you.com)'s was referenced for interpretation, syntax corrections, and terminology.